Search

 We recommend you perform ankle mobility exercises at least 2-3 times per week.
 However, if you have specific ankle mobility issues or are recovering from an injury, consult with a healthcare professional for personalized guidance.

 When using a slant board.
 Always start with a moderate incline and gradually increase the angle over time.
+You can also try stretching with the help of a pair of squat wedges.
+Check out our Slant Board vs Squat Wedges guide.

 Insist on proper form and listen to your body.
 If you experience any pain or discomfort, stop the exercise and consult a healthcare professional.